 What happens next?

-After you’ve been referred, most services send a confirmation letter to you, letting you know you have been added to their waiting list.
+After you’ve been referred, most services send you a confirmation letter, letting you know you have been added to their waiting list.
 This usually takes a few weeks.
-If you’ve not heard back within a month, it may be worth phoning or emailing to check that your referral has been received correctly.
+If you’ve not heard back within a month, try phoning or emailing to check that your referral has been received correctly.

 While you are waiting, you could look into:

-- what changes you can make that don’t require having been seen by a gender service - if you’re not sure where to start, check out our Getting Started article
+- what changes you can make that don’t require you to have been seen by a gender service.
+If you’re not sure where to start, check out our Getting Started article

 - what support you could get on our page on support services